ibm-cloud-docs/BlockStorage/replication.md

 4. Click the **View All** (**{{site.data.keyword.blockstorageshort}}**) Storage link in the top right corner.
 5. Click on your active LUN (formerly your target volume).
 This volume will now have an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.

-## How Do I Initiate a Fallback from a Volume to Its Replica?
+## How Do I Initiate a Failback from a Volume to Its Replica?

-Once your original source volume has been repaired, the **Fallback** action lets you initiate a controlled fallback to your original source volume.
-In a controlled fallback,
+Once your original source volume has been repaired, the **Failback** action lets you initiate a controlled Failback to your original source volume.
+In a controlled Failback,

 - The acting source volume is taken offline;
 - A snapshot taken;